symfony/symfony-docs/doctrine/events.rst

 There are different ways to listen to these Doctrine events:

-* **Lifecycle callbacks**, they are defined as public methods on the entity classes and they are called when the events are triggered;
+* **Lifecycle callbacks**, they are defined as public methods on the entity classes.
+  They can't use services, so they are intended for **very simple logic** related to a single entity;
-* **Lifecycle listeners and subscribers**, they are classes with callback methods for one or more events and they are called for all entities;
+* **Entity listeners**, they are defined as classes with callback methods for the events you want to respond to.
+They can use services, but they are only called for the entities of a certain class, so they are ideal for **complex event logic related to a single entity**;
-* **Entity listeners**, they are similar to lifecycle listeners, but they are called only for the entities of a certain class.
+* **Lifecycle listeners**, they are similar to entity listeners but their event methods are called for all entities, not only those of a certain type.
+They are ideal to **share event logic between entities**.

-These are the **drawbacks and advantages** of each one:

-* Callbacks have better performance because they only apply to a single entity class, but you can't reuse the logic for different entities and they don't have access to :doc:`Symfony services </service_container>`;
-* Lifecycle listeners and subscribers can reuse logic among different entities and can access Symfony services but their performance is worse because they are called for all entities;
-* Entity listeners have the same advantages of lifecycle listeners and they have better performance because they only apply to a single entity class.
+The performance of each type of listener depends on how many entities applies to: lifecycle callbacks are faster than entity listeners, which in turn are faster than lifecycle listeners.

 This article only explains the basics about Doctrine events when using them inside a Symfony application.
 Read the `official docs about Doctrine events`_